 This one is often the easiest, especially for folks with a little money to spare – but it doesn’t always require money.
 I mentioned a couple of these in my first post, but here they are again.
 Here’s what you can do; I put in blue whether I plan to tackle it or not:

 - Donate to an established conservation/climate change organization – with experience in getting things done.
 I would first start with 350.org.
-(Me: Done ahead of schedule).
+(Me: Done (several times) ahead of schedule).

 - Donate to Kickstarters – where new entrepreneurs are creating inventions to help.
 (Done.
 There weren’t many climate specific ones to the US – only four, but I did one regarding styrofoam recycling.
 First backer – we’ll see if this guy is able to pull it off (though he didn’t provide much background.)

 - Donate your miles!
 Many credit card banks and airplane company mileage systems not only let you spend your miles on travel – but let them donate your miles or points to conservation organizations.
 I have no points at the moment, but two years ago I donated either Capital One or American Airlines miles for plane ticket for Conservation International.
 I thought that was pretty cool.

 - Sign a petition getting communities to divest in coal, fossil fuels.
 For instance, I just signed the http://dcdivest.org/sign-the-petition/.
 350.org has a good map on it for finding like-minded organizations.